 Add Yoga to Your Life

-Practising yoga after a brain injury will not only help you physically, it will also help your brain.
+Practicing yoga after a brain injury will not only help you physically, it will also help your brain.

 People that use yoga in their recovery build their body and their brain at the same time since the practice builds new connections and promotes balance.
 You will be better able to get back on your feet and also sharpen your thinking skills.